Rapid Drug Detox

 Understanding Rapid Drug Detox

-During rapid drug detox, the patient enters into a medical facility where they are placed under an induced coma.
-While in the coma, the patient will not actually feel any of the pains or discomforts that occur during the detoxification process.
-Detoxification is sped up by administering various drugs to help remove toxins from the body, speed up the metabolism of the opiates being flushed through the body and move through the detox process.
+During rapid drug detox, the patient enters a medical facility where they are placed under an induced coma.
+While in a coma, the individual will not actually feel any of the pain or discomfort that occurs during the detoxification process.

 Dangers of Rapid Opiate Detox